-- An increased number of lawyers facing risks will feel supported and recognized through nominations and receiving international human rights awards. - An increased number of lawyers subjected to arbitrary arrest, prosecution, and detention, and other acts of harassment, feel morally supported through international solidarity and recognition, will be released from prison, get better treatment in prison, get reduced sentences, or are otherwise positively impacted. - International attention for arbitrary arrest, prosecution, and detention of lawyers, abuse of disciplinary proceedings and the practice of public labelling as forms of retaliation for discharging their professional functions has increased, resulting in a reduction of these acts of harassment. - Lawyers are better protected through positive legal reforms and effective action by national, regional, and international institutions and mechanisms. - There will be an increase in the number, quality, and implementation of recommendations to improve lawyer independence through global and regional bodies and mechanisms. - Increased international attention for the promotion of accountability for violations of professional rights of lawyers and reprisal against them to combat impunity, and for effective remedies and reparation. - Lawyers have better access to and knowledge of using global and regional human rights mechanisms and are well connected to conduct national and global policy advocacy. - An increased number of lawyers will be encouraged or supported to pursue justice by engaging with UN bodies and mechanisms, or with regional bodies and mechanisms.

-- We will have expanded our collaboration and partnerships with other organisations to fulfil our potential. - More people and organisation will engage in our actions and campaigns in support of lawyers.
+- An increased number of lawyers facing risks will feel supported and recognized through nominations and receiving international human rights and nominations and receiving international human rights awards. - and other acts of harassment, feel morally supported through international solidarity and recognition, will be released from prison, get better treatment in prison, get reduced sentences, or are otherwise positively impacted. - International attention for arbitrary arrest, prosecution, and detention of lawyers, abuse of disciplinary proceedings and the practice of public labelling as forms of retaliation for harassment. - Lawyers are better protected through positive legal reforms and effective action by national, regional, and international institutions and mechanisms. - improve lawyer independence through global and regional bodies and mechanisms. - Increased international attention for the promotion of accountability for violations of remedies and reparation. - Lawyers have better access to and knowledge of using global and regional human rights mechanisms and are well connected to conduct national and global policy advocacy. - with UN bodies and mechanisms, or with regional bodies and mechanisms. - potential. - More people and organisation will engage in our actions and campaigns in support of lawyers.